Home » Blogs » Jim Corbett National Park Named After a British (Man Eaters of Kumaon)

 Why?

+Because he realised that human encroachment and indiscriminate hunting were the core reasons for the man-animal conflicts that he was being called upon to solve.
 He then moved away from actual hunting and became an avid promoter of wildlife photography.
 This led him to become India’s first wildlife photographer who promoted wildlife photography as an alternative to actual hunting.

 He also started educating the local communities about the importance of wildlife conservation and how humans and wildlife can co-exist.
 He started significant efforts to prevent India’s precious wildlife from becoming extinct.

-Jim Corbett Books & Literary Contribution: Man Eaters of Kumaon Legacy
+Jim Corbett Books & Literary Contribution

 Some of his major books published related to the Man-eater aspects of the Indian Wildlife include: